LCTyrell/People_counter/WRITEUP.md

 Some of the potential use cases of the people counter app are :

-* **Smart city** : Implanting temporary or definitive camera to ameliorate infrastructure and services. (e.g. Ameliorate pieton circulation).
-This kind of app permit to have more data processed automaticaly and in real time.
+* **Smart city** : Installation of temporary or permanent cameras to improve infrastructure and services. (for example, improving pedestrian traffic).
+This type of edge application allows more data to be processed automatically and in real time.
+In this case, the "Smart" camera with integrated VPU should be the best choice to limit the network speed and respect confidentiality ...

-* **Marketing** : For retail it could help to adapt to the flux of customers in a more reactive way and also stock data to make predictive models.
+* **Marketing** : For retail, this could help adapt to the flow of customers more reactively and also store data to create predictive models.
+A camera placed at the entrance or at another convenient location could send video stream to a computer in charge of the calculation (at the edge).

 ## Assess Effects on End User Needs

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
 The potential effects are:
-* Big changement in lightning could affect the model accuracy.
-If possible it must be avoided.
-If it can't be avoided the model could be adapted by a specific training to avoid lost of accuracy.
+* A large change in lightning could affect the accuracy of the model.
+If possible, this should be avoided.
+If this cannot be avoided, the model could be adapted by specific training to avoid any loss of precision.
-* Model accuracy depend on the customers requirement : accuracy or budget priority? speed or better accuracy?... all question that must be taken in account at the beginning of the prject.
+* The precision of the model depends on the customer's requirements: precision or budgetary priority? speed or better accuracy? ... any questions that needs to be taken into account at the start of the project.
-* Camera choice will affect model acuracy and computation requierement, as well as budget.
-As for model accuracy, all this effect must be taken in account shortly in the project.
+* The choice of camera will affect model accuracy and calculation requirements, as well as the budget.
+Like for the precision of the model, all this must be taken into account at the beginning of  the project.

 ## Model Research